 Solar thermal technology of the 1980s spawned projects like Santa Clara Medical Center's; today the science has advanced to facilitate cost-effective generation of electrical power.

-The solar installations are helping Kaiser Permanente achieve its goal of reducing its greenhouse gas emissions by 30 percent by 2020 (from 2008 levels).
+The solar installations are helping Kaiser Permanente achieve its goal of reducing its greenhouse gas emissions by 30% by 2020 (from 2008 levels).
 Over the decades, Kaiser Permanente has been in the forefront of trends toward conservation and the use of renewable resources.

 In 1980, then-Congressman Norman Mineta of the 13th Congressional District, Santa Clara Mayor William Gissler, and other elected officials joined Kaiser Permanente representatives on the roof of the Santa Clara Medical Center to dedicate the solar thermal installation.